typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 Provides NPM scripts for pre-publish & publish actions for TyphonJS NPM modules and beyond.

-Runs all scripts defined in `npm-pre-publish.json` scripts entry, but only if pre-publish mode is true.
+Runs all scripts defined in `npm-publish.json` prepublish -> scripts entry, but only if pre-publish mode is true.
 Node / NPM currently has a bug (https://github.com/npm/npm/issues/10074) that will run the `prepublish` script when modules are installed or `npm pack` is executed.
 In these cases it is not desirable to run actual pre-publish actions.
 NPM module [in-publish](https://www.npmjs.com/package/in-publish) provides pre-publish detection.

-`npm-pre-publish.json` must be defined in the root path and contains the following options:
+`npm-publish.json` must be defined in the root path and contain an object hash named `prepublish` with the following options:
 ```
-(Array<string>)   scripts - An array of paths to scripts to execute.
+(Array<string>)   scripts - An array of executable actions / scripts.
 ```